pphilippersson6/philip-spa-PP1/README.md

 - A google map, where you can see where the spa should be located (i have taken another location due to hide my personal address).

 ### Contactform
-- A fully functional contactform that the users can send a free-text about a booking, questions or anything else they need.
+- A fully functional contactform that the users can send a free-text about a booking, questions or anything else they need, and when submitting - a new page appear, that says: thank you for your message, we will get back to you soon.

+### Back to homepage
+Back to homepage button in the submit-page, that will direct you back to the main page.

 ### About Us
 - The about us section is where all the info for the spa is located.
 Like what the spa can offer, how the different stuff look like (images).